sbtrn-devil/crtk/docs/api.md

 ## Awaiter: _class_

 - implements: `'Awaitable'`
-- implements: `'Promise-ish'` (since 1.3.0)
+- implements: `'Promise-ish'` (since 1.3)

-`Awaiter` is designed as an adapter from callback-based asynchronous result providers to `Awaitable`.
+`Awaiter` is designed as an adapter from callback-based asynchronous result providers to `'Awaitable'`.
 On one hand, it is a function of `(err, result)` signature that can be used as a callback to accept some asynchronous result.
-On another hand, it stores the result and is `Awaitable` that reflects its obtainment.
+On another hand, it stores the result and is `'Awaitable'` that reflects its obtainment.

 ```js
 const {